fleetdm/fleet/handbook/growth.md

 ## Outreach one-pager

-Our one-pager offers a summary of what Fleet does; it will used for sales outreach.
-It can also help stakeholders become familiar with the company and product.
-Fleet's outreach one-pager can be found in this [Google Doc](https://drive.google.com/file/d/1o0gHCVonNbjjsk8iI-mgVw5O-o-AhJ5t/view?usp=sharing).
+Our one-pager offers a summary of what Fleet does.
+It can help stakeholders become familiar with the company and product while also being a useful tool the Growth team uses for sales outreach.
+Find Fleet's outreach one-pager in this [Google Doc](https://drive.google.com/file/d/1o0gHCVonNbjjsk8iI-mgVw5O-o-AhJ5t/view?usp=sharing).

 ## Posting on social media as Fleet